nizzyabi/quiz/README.md

 # quiz
-"quiz" is fun GK quiz game which contains 10 question each carrying 10 points, where you can try your luck .
+quiz is my very first repositiory on GitHub, it a fun Gk quiz game where you can try your luck
-Also my first Repository